Distracted Driving a Threat During Holiday Travel Season

 More than 55 million Americans will hit the road this holiday season, according to a forecast by AAA.
 As highway traffic heats up, drivers must be increasingly wary of a growing threat: distracted driving.

-In 2017, distracted driving was blamed for nearly 25,000 injuries and 152 deaths in North Carolina alone.
+In 2017, distracted driving was blamed for more than 25,000 injuries and 152 deaths in North Carolina alone.
 The National Highway Traffic Safety Administration (NHTSA) estimates that more than 800,000 vehicles are being operated by a driver using a cell phone at any given time.

 While all types of people engage in distracted driving, the behavior is especially common among young drivers.
 A recent report by the AAA Foundation for Traffic Safety determined that 88 percent of teenage drivers engage in at least one risky behavior while driving, including texting while driving.